honestbleeps/Reddit-Enhancement-Suite/README.md

   1. Click ``Tools->Extensions->Manage Extensions``
   2. Drag the ``config.xml`` file in the ``Opera`` directory in to the extensions window and release.
 You should now have installed the extension.
 Make sure you have created the hard link to ``lib/reddit_enhancement_suite.js`` before doing this.

+### Using grunt instead of hard links ###

+If you prefer RES can also be built using [grunt](http://gruntjs.com/).
+In order to use grunt you will need to have [node.js](http://nodejs.org/) installed on your system.

+If you have never used grunt before:

+1. run `npm install -g grunt-cli` to install the grunt task runner.
+2. Navigate to the RES directory in a console and run `npm install` to install all other dependencies.

+Once done you can build the extension by running `grunt`.

+For developing, run grunt followed by the name of the browser you wish to develop on.
+For example `grunt chrome` for Chrome or `grunt firefox` for Firefox.
+Once run grunt will start a watch task which will instantly reflect any changes made in the /lib directory over to the extensions folder.

+To load the extension in to your browser see the "Building development versions of the extension" documentation above.
+You will need to stop and start grunt if you add any additional files.